manuelartes/manuelartes/README.md

 -👋 Hi, I’m Manuel Artés
 - 💻 I am a software development technician and a computer science graduate student.
-- 👀 I am interested in web development with laravel, the use of ML models and about DevOps topics.
+- 👀 I am interested in web development with ⚛️React js and Next.js.
-- 🌱 I am currently learning Golang and NPL
+- 🌱 I am currently learning 🟦Typescript and 📱Móvil development.
-- 💞️ I'm looking to collaborate on development projects using the Laravel or Django ecosystem.
+- 💞️ I'm looking to collaborate on development projects using the react.js or 🅰️ Angular ecosystem.
 - 📫 You can contact me through my email: manuelartes.sj@gmail.com

 <!---